dotnet/docs/docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder2-getreaderforfile2-method.md

 manager: "wpickett"
 ---
 # ISymUnmanagedBinder2::GetReaderForFile2 Method
-Given a metadata interface and a file name, returns the correct <xref:ISymUnmanagedReader> interface that will read the debugging symbols associated with the module.
+Given a metadata interface and a file name, returns the correct <<!--zz xref:ISymUnmanagedReader --> `ISymUnmanagedReader`> interface that will read the debugging symbols associated with the module.

  This method provides a more extensive search for the program database (PDB) file than the [ISymUnmanagedBinder::GetReaderForFile](../../../../docs/framework/unmanaged-api/diagnostics/isymunmanagedbinder-getreaderforfile-method.md) method.